wizehive-jwatt/legacy-plugin-wrapper/Readme.md

 With that in mind, here are a few nuances to be aware of during the build process

-- When building a plugin with Handlebars imported (see [dependency removal guide](#removingdependencies)), ignore the build error that shows up regarding the fs library.
+- When building a plugin with Handlebars imported (true by default), ignore the build error that shows up regarding the fs library.
 It’s a red herring and won’t affect your plugin from running successfully. _On occasion, the build will appear to hang_, **simply wait** (usually no more than 10s) and it often will kick in again and fix itself.
 Otherwise, just restart the server (`npm start`), and possibly delete `.cache/`.
-If you are not using Handlebars in your plugin, feel free to [remove it](#removingdependencies).
+If you are not using Handlebars in your plugin, feel free to [remove it](#removing-dependencies).

 ## Managing Dependencies